 - It must be received on or before:

 - The date the tax return is filed for the year in which the contribution is made, or

 - The due date, including extensions, for filing the return.

-If you claim a deduction of more than $500 for a noncash contribution, you must report information about the gift donation on a Form 8283.
+If you claim a gift deduction over $500 for a noncash donation, you must report information about the gift donation on a Form 8283.
 This is also true with the latest tax reform for large charitable contributions.